College of Engineering

 Application Procedure

-Partner schools shall send out nomination first, stating the prospective student’s name, gender, major, level of study and e-mail Application packages will be delivered upon receiving nomination.
+Partner schools shall send out nominations first, stating the prospective student’s name, gender, major, and level of study.
+An application package will be sent via email after nominations are received.

 Documents for Application